Tuesday, March 04, 2025

 Also, I maintain a core network of wise, gentle souls from whom I seek advice.
 At this point in my life, however, I am drawn to the people who ask me questions to help us both better understand and then offer, without attachment, their reflections.
 I am far less drawn to the people who tell me what I should do based on what they “know” or need (these people usually do not know they are swimming in water either), especially when they do so without being asked.
 As well, we can care about what our loved ones and friends think of our actions, especially when we believe they have our best interests and growth at heart, without worrying about what people, whose motives are unclear, think or need.

 These are subtle distinctions and balancing acts to consider as we march forth to a life with less FOPO.
 True mastery of purpose-driven living is the stuff is Gandhi, Mother Teresa, Maya Angelou.
 I am sure we can all think of a person in our lives who does not waste precious energy fretting about the shifting winds of other people's opinions and whose purpose shines from her as if it were light emerging from cracks in her chest.
-At a minimum, I am enjoying those peaceful first glimpses of the third chapter of my life in which I shut down my ever-oscillating radar and am driven by what I value and what gives me joy and meaning.
-Following my truth north.
+At a minimum, I am enjoying those peaceful first glimpses of the third chapter of my life in which I am driven by what I value and what gives me joy and meaning.
+Following my true north.
 For now, you will find me in my closet, listening intently.

 Wednesday, August 23, 2023